percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 Thus what the media source said can be substantially delayed at the receiver with the receiver believing that it is what was said just now, and only delayed due to transport delay.

+While this attack cannot be eliminated entirely, its effectiveness can be reduced by re-keying the conference periodically since such significantly-delayed media would not be understood by endpoints that have expired old keys used to encrypt the media.

 ###  Splicing Attack